 Reg.
-19-445.2095C(1).
+19-445.2095C(1), also applicable to competitive negotiations per Reg.
+19-445.2099A(1).

 Throughout the competitive sealed proposal process, state personnel with access to proposal information shall not disclose either the number of offerors or their identity, except as otherwise required by law.